+The prevalence of this disease in Nigeria as a whole is not known although the country has long been considered to be among the highly endemic countries of sub-Saharan Africa.
 Data for chronic viral hepatitis are not routinely collected by the Integrated Disease Surveillance and Response system, which collects only acute viral hepatitis cases; therefore, chronic hepatitis infection remains largely underreported (WHO, 2014).

-Comparative Study was done on Hepatitis B Virus infection in Ebonyi State, Nigeria using HBsAg and HBeAg as indices
+The study was done to assess Hepatitis B Virus infection in Ebonyi State, Nigeria using HBsAg for Rapid Assessment Survey.